sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Titanium_Development/Code_Profiler.md

 ![PerformanceProfileView](/Images/appc/download/attachments/43298671/PerformanceProfileView.png)

-On the Android platform, especially when profiling on device, you may not see all of your method calls.
+{{% alert title="⚠️ Warning" color="primary" %}}On the Android platform, especially when profiling on device, you may not see all of your method calls.
 The profiler uses V8's built-in CPU sample profiler to monitor the stack frames over a small threshold of time.
 The interval for sampling is around 5 ms on Android devices, so methods that do not use too many CPU cycles may not show up in the results.
 However, the profiler is able to capture and identify CPU-intensive methods.

-On the iOS platform, the profilers uses the instrumentation method and is able to directly intercept the calls, allowing it to log all method calls.
+On the iOS platform, the profilers uses the instrumentation method and is able to directly intercept the calls, allowing it to log all method calls.{{% /alert %}}

 ## Improving Profiler Results